cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-cli.md

 A script is supplied for you to install Cloudify on different OS distributions.

+{%note title=Script's help%}
+Please consider running `python get-cloudify.py -h` before installing to get familiarized with what this script provides.
+{%endnote%}

 {%warning title=Prerequisites Installation%}
 By default, this script will not install any prerequisites.
 You can supply it with the `--force` flag which will install all prerequisites without prompting you for anything other than a sudoer password (if required).

 The prerequisites are:

 * pip - for Linux, Windows and OS X
 * virtualenv - for Linux, Windows and OS X